Azure/kube-egress-gateway/docs/troubleshooting.md

   10.243.0.5 dev host0 scope link
   10.244.0.14 dev wg-6000 scope link # expect to see pod's IP routed via the wg-* interface.
   ```
-  For iptables-rules, there are several rules added to masquarade packets.
+  For iptables-rules, there are several rules added to masquerade packets.
 The target IP is the private IP of the `StaticGatewayConfiguration` private IP.
   The rule names should have suffix of the `status.gatewayServerProfile.port`, same as the wireguard interface.
   ```bash
   $ ip netns exec ns-static-egress-gateway iptables-save # traffic is masqueraded